seedifferently/apidocs-v4/source/includes/_claims.md

 ```

-> Sample Coordination of Benefits Claim Request (example includes 3 payers, with COB as a list).
+> Sample Coordination of Benefits Claim Request (example includes 3 payers, with COB as a list) Can support up to 11 payers.
+For list of payer_responsibility Values, see here: #payer-responsibility.

 ```python
 client.claims({